 The average total time per week that a student is actually in contact with instructors is approximately 30-40 hours per week.
 This includes classroom, lab, and clinical hours.
-The average week of involvement in some aspect of the program is Monday through Friday from 8:00 AM - 4:00 PM.
-One rotation during the program, students will be required to participate in a night-clinical rotation.
-(Monday - Thursday, 4:00PM - 10:00).
-Also, one weekend rotation is required (Friday, Saturday, and Sunday, 8:00AM - 4:30PM).
-On rare occasions, the student may also be scheduled for late afternoon or early evening labs.
+The average week of involvement in some aspect of the program is Monday through Friday from 8:00 AM - 4:30 PM.
+One weekend rotation may be required(Friday, Saturday, and Sunday, 8:00AM - 4:30PM).
+On rare occasions, the student may also be scheduled for late afternoon, early evening, or weekend labs.
 The most difficult part of the sonography program is learning the skills necessary to produce a diagnostic ultrasound image.
 For this reason, there are scheduled lab days each semester.
-It is mandatory that you participate during these assigned lab sessions.
-You will be given access to the Sonography Lab Calendar and are required to schedule a time convenient for you during the assigned lab sessions to practice scan skills.
 You will not be a successful student if you do not practice scanning in the Sonography Lab on the AB-Tech campus.
 At no time will the student exceed 40 hours of combined clinic, classroom, or lab involvement.